yanlesin/SEC13Flist/README.md

 addresses quality issue for CUSIP codes including all option securities with the same first six-character subset of CUSIP code as main issue (\* for HAS_LISTED_OPTION field in the list).

-Based on analysis of the most recent file (Q3 2019) I can confirm that:

-- not only CALL and PUT options supplied with invalid CUSIP, but also some main issues as well

-- some CUSIP codes are used more than once (up to eight securities with the same CUSIP in the list)